You are here

 Nigel's surgery 6: Guidance about privacy curtains

-This mythbuster has been updated to clarify guidance about privacy curtains.
+This mythbuster has been updated to further clarify guidance about privacy curtains and what we expect on inspections.

 GP practices must maintain high cleanliness and hygiene standards.